5 Ways to Improve Your Memory

 Alliteration, Rhymes and Fun Sounds

-If you tend to be more auditory; (I am) sounds, rhyming words, and even riddles can be a great way to commit things to memory.
+If you're like me, you'll respond well to auditory information.
+Sounds, rhyming words, and even riddles can be a great way to commit things to memory.
 When I was in high school, I remember learning prepositions, words that are used to link nouns, pronouns, and phrases to other parts of a sentence.
-Our teacher required us to memorize the most common one word prepositions to make prepositional phrases easier to identify.
+Our teacher required us to memorize the most common prepositions to make prepositional phrases easier to identify.
 Are you snoring yet?

 To make this less tedious; she would say the list in a rhythmic way and clap it out.
 This was my 9th grade English class, which was more than 25 years ago.
 To this day, I can rattle off all the prepositions in her list and I still "hear" them in my head to that same rhythm.

-If you remember things like this; you can do well with auditory forms of mnemonics.
+If you remember things like this; you will benefit from auditory forms of mnemonics.

 This is where you break off a series of items into smaller clusters to make them easier to remember.
 Phone numbers and social security numbers are great examples.
 When you speak your phone number or social, chances are you naturally pause where the dashes are.